TTWNO/tait.tech/isaif.md

 <p id="64">64.
 It seems that for many people, maybe the majority, these artificial forms of the power process are insufficient.
 A theme that
 appears repeatedly in the writings of the social critics of the second half of the 20th century is the sense of purposelessness that afflicts many people in modern society.
-(This purposelessness is often called by other names such as “anomie” or “middleclass vacuity.”)
+(This purposelessness is often called by other names such as “anomie” or “middle class vacuity.”)
 We suggest that the so-called “identity crisis” is actually a search for a sense of purpose, often for commitment to a suitable surrogate activity.
 It may be that existentialism is in large part a response to the purposelessness of modern life.
 [<a href="#footnote-12">12</a>] Very widespread in modern society is the search for “fulfillment.”
 But we think that for the majority of people an activity whose main goal is fulfillment (that is, a surrogate activity) does not bring completely satisfactory fulfillment.
 In other words,